michabre/Multiple-Markers-on-a-Leaflet-Map/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Leaflet